 Class teacher: Mrs. Percival

-Miss Newton teaches on Tuesday and Friday afternoons in Class 2
+Miss Newton teaches on Friday afternoons in Class 2.

-Mrs Barker teaches on Monday, Wednesday and Thursday afternoons in class 2.
+Mrs Barker teaches on Tuesday in Class 2.

 Happy New Year!